SeaHogs/tp/docs/DeveloperGuide.md

 ![Interactions Inside the Logic Component for the `delete 1` Command](images/DeleteSequenceDiagram.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `DeleteCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline continues till the end of diagram.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `DeleteCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline continues till the end of the diagram.
 </div>

 How the `Logic` component works: